 - Environment Availability –Total number of hours “up” / Total number of hours scheduled per day for testing

-End to end testing is the process verifying a software system along with its sub-systems.
-The biggest challenge in this testing is to have enough knowledge of the whole system as well as interconnected sub-system.
+In Software Engineering, End to End Testing (E2E Testing) is the process verifying a software system along with its sub-systems.
+The biggest challenge in this testing is to have enough knowledge of the whole system as well as an interconnected sub-system.